gbarello/tensorflow_workshop/README.md

 Now you need to connect to the `jupyter lab` instance from your personal computer.
 To do so, open a new ssh terminal on your personal computer and run:

 `ssh username@server.address -f -N -L XXXX:localhost:XXXX`

+If you are running on your own personal machine (without connecting to a server) you should skip this step.

 Finally, open your browser and naviate to `localhost:XXXX` to connect to your jupyter lab server.
 From here you can naviage to the git repo root and start playing with the notebooks!